 b.
 The party receiving the assets must provide documentation demonstrating the timeline for obtaining their new SFI certification from an accredited certification body.

 c.
-The party desiring to utilize the SFI product labels must be in full conformance with Sections 2, 3 or 4 and Section 5 of the SFI 2015-2019 Standards and Rules.
+The party desiring to utilize the SFI product labels must be in full conformance with Sections 2, 3, 4, 5 and Section 6 of the SFI 2022 Standards and Rules.

 6. Competence and Evaluation of Certification Bodies